dendronhq/dendron-site/vault/dendron.topic.publish.cook.github-action.md

 ## Summary

-Publishing Dendron using a github action
+Publishing Dendron using a GitHub action

 ### Code
 You can see deployed examples of these instructions in the following repositories